How Much Back Child Support Is A Felony In Texas

 Withholding Income Tax Return

 Another significant consequence of unpaid child support is the potential for your income tax return to be withheld.
-If you owe back child support, the state can intercept your tax refund to apply it toward your arrears.
-This can be particularly frustrating, especially if you were counting on that refund for important expenses or savings.
-It’s a stark reminder that child support obligations are taken seriously, and the state has various tools at its disposal to enforce them.
+If you owe back child support, the state can intercept your tax refund to cover the arrears.
+This can be particularly distressing during tax season when many families rely on their refunds for essential expenses.

 Seeking Legal Help for Child Support Cases